The Jackass Narcissist.

 The Silence treatment of the narcissists.

-Narcissists give the silent treatment, because they are cowardly bullies who can not take responsibility for their actions to solve problems with others.
-They know how to use every little thing in their victims, but the minute a victim points at them, their game is over.
+Narcissists give the silent treatment because they are cowardly bullies.
+They cannot take responsibility for their actions.
+This prevents them from solving problems with others.
+They know how to use every little thing in their victims.
+However, their game is over the minute a victim points at them.

 They want to do all the talking and criticizing, but never listen.
-Silence is their way of showing contempt, hatred and revenge for carrying out their toxic and abusive behavior, and exercising their way of controlling their victim and feeling more powerful.
+Silence shows their contempt, hatred, and desire for revenge.
+It carries out their toxic and abusive behavior.
+Silence also exercises their control over the victim to feel more powerful.

 Narcissists are emotional vampires.

-A narcissist’s weapon of choice is often verbal – slander lies, playing the victim in flipped tales of who was the victim and who was the abuser, gossip, rage, verbal abuse and intentional infliction of emotional pain.
+A narcissist’s weapon of choice is often verbal.
+It includes slander lies and playing the victim in flipped tales.
+These tales confuse who was the victim and who was the abuser.
+It also involves gossip, rage, and verbal abuse.
+Additionally, intentional infliction of emotional pain is used.

 It is a systematic dismantling of another person’s relationships, reputation, emotional, physical and spiritual health, life and very soul.

-This experience is why narcissists are so often called emotional vampires.
+This experience is why narcissists are so regularly called emotional vampires.

 Types of helpers of Narcissists.